Fort Worth Youth Program Standards of Care

 III.
 Special Needs

 - Participants with special needs requiring personal assistance, i.e., feeding, changing of clothes, and using the restroom, must provide an attendant (18 years of age or older) for the duration of the program.
 Program Staff will not provide personal assistance.
 The attendant will be admitted to the program free of charge.
 Any additional fees must be paid by the personal attendant.
-With appropriate notice, accessible vehicles will be made available for transportation to authorized field trips.
+With 48 hours' written notice, accessible vehicles will be made available for transportation to authorized field trips.

 I. The program provides a safe, healthy, and age appropriate environment for all participants.
 The program provides a well-rounded variety of activities and opportunities that support the physical, social, emotional, and cognitive growth and development of all participants.